Control - Loops Practice

 Spicy Chicken Fingers ** $9.63

-Also give Meal a method totalPrice which prints the price, a 15% tip, and the total.
+Also give Meal a method totalPrice which prints the price, a 5% tax, a 15% tip, and the total.

 In the main, make sure this much works.